ksator/junos-automation-with-stackstorm/README.md

 $ sudo st2 pack remove napalm
 ```

-## pack usage
+## Pack usage

-to get the list of available actions with the integration pack napalm, run this command:
+To get the list of available actions with the integration pack napalm, run this command:
 ```
 $ sudo st2 action list -p napalm +--------------------------------------+--------+----------------------------------------------------------+